 Radioactive material entered the marine environment in a number of ways:

-The deposition of the radioactivate material on land was concentrated in the 20 km zone northwest of the Fukushima Dai-ichi NPP.
+The deposition of the radioactive material on land was concentrated in the 20 km zone northwest of the Fukushima Daiichi NPP.
 This zone formed part of the evacuation area.
-The radioactivity of the material that was deposited on the land within this zone has reduced dramatically since the accident due to the short half-lives of many of the radionuclides and the on-going decontamination activities of the Japanese government.
+The radioactivity of the material that was deposited on the land within this zone has reduced dramatically since the accident due to the short half-lives of many of the radionuclides and the on-going decontamination activities of the Japanese Government.

 Impact on Australia

 During and after the 2011 nuclear accident, ARPANSA undertook a range of measurements and studies to assess the impact of the accident on Australians in Japan and people and the environment in Australia.
-The report Assessment of the impact on Australia from the Fukushima Dai-ichi nuclear power plant accident was published in 2012.
+The report Assessment of the impact on Australia from the Fukushima Dai-ichi nuclear power plant accident (Technical Report No. 162) was published in 2012.
 It provides a single point of reference for these assessments.

 Testing and health implications

-Australia undertook a range of testing and monitoring programs, all of which are discussed in detail in the technical report.
+Australia undertook a range of testing and monitoring programs, all of which are discussed in detail in Technical Report No. 162.
 Potential contamination from a number of sources coming from Japan were assessed, including food, cars, ship surfaces, ship ballast water and military helicopters.
 Contamination of the ocean and atmosphere was also assessed.

 Food